Chapter 3: Challenges for Comparing Net Benefits

 If we were using an IRR rule, we need to ensure that we compare the cost of capital in real terms when using real values or nominal terms when using nominal values.
 Therefore, we would need to use the formula in (9) to adjust between real and nominal values.

-To practice calculating the NPV and IRR you can download the spreadsheet for this example here: Example3_6
+To practice calculating the real and nominal NPV and IRR you can download the spreadsheet for this example here: Example3_6

 Horizon/Terminal Values

-This idea of impacts observed beyond the time frame used for the evaluation of a project is important.
+This idea of impacts observed beyond the time frame used for a project’s evaluation is important.
 When conducting a social cost-benefit analysis, there is an expectation that the analysis captures all social costs and social benefits to ensure the accuracy of the results.
 Therefore, we as analysts face a challenge in measuring these potential benefits and costs.
 The solution to this is to utilise horizon values.
 Depending on the approach to social cost-benefit analysis for the project under evaluation, there are different methods for capturing the horizon value.

 From a social cost-benefit perspective, the best approach is to calculate the benefits and costs accruing for the project in the form of a final expected benefit which can be discounted to the present.
 We can therefore calculate the appropriate NPV the following two ways: